esphome/esphome-docs/components/opentherm.rst

 Switch
 ******

+Switches are available to allow manual toggling of any of the following five status codes:

+- ``ch_enable``: Central Heating enabled
+- ``dhw_enable``: Domestic Hot Water enabled
+- ``cooling_enable``: Cooling enabled
+- ``otc_active``: Outside temperature compensation active
+- ``ch2_active``: Central Heating 2 active

-For five status codes, switches are available to toggle them manually.
-The same values can be set in the hub configuration, like so:
+If you do not wish to have switches, the same values can be permanently set in the hub configuration, like so:

 .. code-block:: yaml